saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 comments: true
 title: Community Building - Starting A Study Group
 author: Sarah Stevens
-date: 2017-11-14
+date: 2017-11-11
 ---

 To start with, **many thanks** to all the people who posted encouraging comments on my [first post](firstpost).
-I really appreciated all the support and shared experiences.
+I really appreciate all the support and shared experiences.

 ## The need for study groups